top of page

 1. Scribble Art Snowflakes

-Have kids create random scribbles on paper, then cut out snowflake shapes from the scribbled sheets.
-The random assortment of lines makes unique snowflakes every time.
+Have kids fill a page with random scribbles, then cut snowflake shapes from the scribbled sheets.
+The lines inside each flake make every one look different.

 Need easy art projects for kids?
 Find some great craft ideas and art prompts in this Artkive guide.